willp240/rat-container/README.md

 - The process is different on each OS but I will outline steps here to make it work on each.
 Note that these instructions assume that since you are on your own machine, you are using **Docker**.
-Singularity may work with graphics as it is, but Docker will be the definitive solution.
+Singularity may work with graphics as it is, but these Docker solutions are the only ones that are tested and confirmed to be working.

   For **Linux**: